 A while ago, I posted another recipe for artichoke dip, but let me tell you – this one blows that one out of the water.

-This one is thicker and richer, thanks to the cream cheese, and it also has a zing of flavor from the seasonings I added.
+This artichoke dip is thicker and richer, thanks to the cream cheese, and it also has a zing of flavor from the seasonings I added.
 This one is also grain-free (the other one used flour as a thickener).
 Plus, it has yummy spinach swirled throughout it.
 Score!

-- 2 cans or jars of non-marinated artichoke hearts, roughly chopped
+- 2 in cans or jars of artichoke hearts ( water not marinated), drained and roughly chopped

 Now you can get down to the business of eating and enjoying your delicious dip.
 Try it with: